schase15/schase15.github.io/_posts/2020-09-25-Story-Squad.md

 *Poor handwriting led to poor transcriptions which affected the complexity metrics the textstat library used.*

 <img src="/img/good_handwriting.png">
-*Better handwriting led to far less transcription errors.*
+*Better handwriting led to far less transcription errors and better complexity metrics.*

 Upon reflecting on this dilemma, we decided to create our own complexity metric formula based on features we knew we could reliably extract from the text regardless of the quality of the transcription.
 After all, our goal was to evaluate the content of the children’s writing itself, not the quality of the student’s handwriting.
 That was the genesis of the Squad Score formula!